 - There is no chilling.
 Most recipes require chilling the tart shell or chilling the entire tart before it is bakes but this one does not.
 Pop it in the oven right after you are done constructing it.

-This recipe has 9 simple ingredients and the best part is they are all basic pantry ingredients, except for maybe the apples.
+The best part is they are all basic pantry ingredients, except for maybe the apples.
 But if you are like me you always have a bag of apples in the refrigerator.
+Keep reading for notes and potential substitutions on each ingredient.

 - Flour: All- purpose unbleached flour works best.
 This recipe has not been tested with other types of flours so I cannot recommend.

-- Brown Sugar: You can use either light or dark, whatever you have on hand.
+- Brown Sugar: You can use either light brown sugar or dark, whatever you have on hand.
 Dark brown sugar will have a more rich, caramel like notes.

 - Salt: Omit the salt if you are using salted butter.